arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 Important to remember are **Student role limitations:**

-* They are not allowed to add new remembers to your School organization
+* They are not allowed to add new members to your School organization
 * They are not allowed to assign members roles
 * They are not allowed to view the Plan Management and Payment information